Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-In business communication, you're being tested on more than just knowing what to do when conflict arises—you need to understand why certain strategies work in specific situations and how to select the right approach for different stakeholders, power dynamics, and organizational contexts.
-Conflict resolution sits at the intersection of several core competencies: interpersonal communication, emotional intelligence, negotiation theory, and organizational behavior.
+In communication behavior, you're tested on more than just knowing what to do when conflict arises.
+You need to understand why certain strategies work in specific situations and how to pick the right approach given different stakeholders, power dynamics, and contexts.
+Conflict resolution draws on several core competencies at once: interpersonal communication, emotional intelligence, negotiation theory, and organizational behavior.
 Exam questions often present scenarios where you must diagnose the conflict type and recommend an appropriate intervention.

-The strategies below aren't just a toolkit to memorize—they represent fundamentally different philosophies about how people should engage when interests clash.
+The strategies below represent fundamentally different philosophies about how people should engage when interests clash.
 Some prioritize relationship preservation, others focus on efficiency, and still others aim for systemic change.
-Don't just memorize the steps; know what communication principle each strategy demonstrates and when you'd choose one over another.
+Know what communication principle each strategy demonstrates and when you'd choose one over another.
 That's what separates a passing answer from an excellent one.

 Before you can resolve a conflict, you need to understand its structure.
 These strategies help you analyze what's actually happening beneath the surface tension.

-Compare: Conflict Mapping vs. Identifying Root Causes—both are diagnostic tools, but mapping focuses on relationships and stakeholders while root cause analysis focuses on underlying issues.
-If an exam scenario involves multiple departments or external parties, reach for mapping first; if it's a recurring problem between two people, start with root causes.
+Compare: Conflict Mapping vs. Identifying Root Causes: both are diagnostic tools, but mapping focuses on relationships and stakeholders while root cause analysis focuses on underlying issues.
+If a scenario involves multiple departments or external parties, reach for mapping first; if it's a recurring problem between two people, start with root causes.

 These strategies leverage how you communicate to reduce tension and build understanding.
 The principle here is that conflict often stems from communication failures, so better communication can resolve it.